 See section 5.
 Taxation and Your Pension Scheme for information about how tax relief is obtained on your Smart Pension contributions.

 What are the minimum contribution levels for auto enrolment?

-Under the auto enrolment regulations, the minimum contribution level is presently 2% of qualifying earnings, of which the employer must contribute a minimum of 1%.
-Then from 6 April 2018 contributions will rise to 5% of qualifying earnings, of which the employer must contribute a minimum of 2%.
-And finally, the minimum contributions from 6 April 2019 will be 8% of qualifying earnings, of which the employer must contribute a minimum of 3%.
-You can increase the percentage you pay into the Scheme if you wish, either by logging into your member portal or telling your employer’s pension administrator.
+Under the auto enrolment regulations, the total minimum contribution level needs to be 8% of qualifying earnings, of which the employer must contribute a minimum of 3%.
+You can increase the percentage you pay into the Scheme if you wish, either by logging into your member portal or telling your employer's pension administrator.
+You can increase the percentage you pay into the Scheme if you wish, either by logging into your member portal or telling your employer's pension administrator.